 This is the first time I've witnessed one catching a smaller spider, perhaps even its own offspring.
 Quick as a flash it set to cocooning its prey.
 The oddly mechanical web-spinning process continued for a good minute up in a corner of the bathroom ceiling, and I found the whole thing a little unsettling, though I must say it was impossible to tear my gaze away.

-But this is a quick verse inspired by the skilful web-building of a large garden spider amongst the rosemary in my garden, which I quietly watched from the corner of my eye while sitting on the garden bench reading my 2000AD comic.
+But this is a quick verse inspired by the skilful web-building of a beautiful large garden spider amongst the rosemary in my garden, which I quietly watched from the corner of my eye while sitting on the garden bench next to the bush, reading my 2000AD comic.
 I like the way it kind of morphs into a haiku at the end.

 Perfectly flailing front feelers